 Yellow Sapphire Gemstones

 Did you know?
-One of the largest yellow sapphires ever found weighed nearly 2020 carats, and was called the Tomahawk Tiger.
+One of the largest yellow Sapphires Gems ever found weighed nearly 2020 carats, and was called the Tomahawk Tiger.
 It was stolen and found nearly six years later!

-The yellow sapphire is connected to the planet Jupiter.
+The yellow sapphire Stones is connected to the planet Jupiter.
 Jupiter, the largest planet in the solar system, is associated with virtues of luck and prosperity.
-The biggest benefit of Jupiter is to propel a person towards happiness and fulfilment, and thus the right use of the yellow sapphire can benefit the same.
-As Jupiter is rightly called Guru (teacher) in Hindu mythology, one can especially bring himself/herself fortune in the fields of teaching, professorship, law, trade, business etc. People who are Capricorn or Gemini are advised to not wear the yellow sapphire.
+The biggest benefit of Jupiter is to propel a person towards happiness and fulfilment, and thus the right use of the yellow sapphire Gemstones can benefit the same.
+As Jupiter is rightly called Guru (teacher) in Hindu mythology, one can especially bring himself/herself fortune in the fields of teaching, professorship, law, trade, business etc.

 Check for these signs before buying your Yellow Sapphire:

-A perfect yellow sapphire won't have miniscule bubbles or scratches
+A perfect Yellow Sapphire Gems won't have miniscule bubbles or scratches

 If your sapphire looks dull in terms of lustre, it could be fake and could bring poor health